 Philomena: “My mam had done it before me, for years upon years, and that’s something that I wanted to do.
 Seeing children coming in and out of the house, I said, ‘yeah, this is something that I would like to do.'”

-While Philomena’s path to foster care was very straight forward, for Maria and her wife Michelle, the road to becoming foster carers was a winding one as they didn’t think LGBT+ couples would be considered.
+While Philomena’s path to foster care was very straightforward, for Maria and her wife Michelle, the road to becoming foster carers was a winding one as they didn’t think LGBTQ+ couples would be considered.

 I remember the first time we brought them down to my mum I had a chat with her myself outside and I said ‘well what do you want them to call you?’ and straight away she was like, ‘Sure, I’m their Nana’,

 Maria: “Myself and my wife Michelle met and got married in 2008.
 We tried a number of different methods.
 We tried IVF – that didn’t work for us.
 Then we thought about going down the route of adoption, and I know in this country there is very little or no adoption so we thought we’d go down the route of foreign adoption.
 With that, you’re talking massive expense and issues and time and years and limits and we were thinking, ‘It’s gonna take years and years to do this and it’s very very expensive so then we thought, no we’ll leave it.